 GMPF publishes a full list of its holdings each year when its annual reports and accounts are signed off.
 In addition, GMPF will publish listings of private equity and venture capital funds, infrastructure investments and funds within the special opportunities portfolio quarterly, normally six months after the relevant quarter end.

-- Mainstream securities holdings, including holdings of L&G securities pooled vehicles
+- Mainstream securities holdings, including holdings of L&G securities pooled

 - Private equity funds - 2015 to date